 Determining what the restaurant should be called was a family decision.
 For some reason, it seems every Hispanic person christened Ignacio is nicknamed “Nacho” just as every Francisco or Frank becomes “Pancho.”
 In that Ignacio was the family patriarch, Papa Nachos just made sense.
 Papa Nacho’s menu has its roots in Mexico (particularly the coastal state of Sinaloa), but is also heavily influenced by the culinary traditions and flavors of California and of course, New Mexico.

-At Papa Nachos, culinary traditions and flavors means cumin ameliorates the sauces and even the chicken is braised with it.
+At Papa Nachos, culinary traditions and flavors mean cumin ameliorates the sauces and even the chicken is braised with it.
 Sensing that cumin is more an aversion than an allergy for us, the ever astute Gloria explained that cumin is used at the restaurant to build a flavor profile; cumin isn’t the flavor profile as it is at too many New Mexican and Mexican restaurants.
 She then brought us a tray loaded with nearly a dozen samples of every sauce and meat in which cumin is part and parcel.
 Though the cumin is discernible, its influence is very much in the background, lending support and not at all impinging on the flavor profile of any of the chiles used.
 It’s impossible to dislike any of Papa Nachos sauces.

 16 April 2013: It goes without saying that a restaurant named Papa Nachos would have an entree named Papa Nachos.
 That’s Papa Nachos’ Papa Nachos.
 How could that not bring a smile to your face?
 Available in half and full-sized portions (both prodigious), these nachos are meant to be shared.
-They’re absolutely terrific: homemade tortilla chips, beans, green-chile ground beef, cheese, lettuce, tomatoes, onions, jalapeños, sour cream, and guacamole in perfect proportion to each other.
+They’re absolutely terrific: homemade tortilla chips, beans, green chile ground beef, cheese, lettuce, tomatoes, onions, jalapeños, sour cream, and guacamole in perfect proportion to each other.
 The crisp chips are formidable enough to scoop up sizable amounts of every other ingredient and don’t go limp neath the moistness of the ground beef and melted cheese.
 Not even the chips at the bottom are soggy.

 While the great state of New Mexico has two official state vegetables, only one of them (chile) seems to inspire respect bordering on reverence.
 The other, the magnificent pinto bean, is more often the subject of sophomoric humor.
 Perhaps if the deriding diners were introduced to better prepared pinto beans, they would give them the respect due these high protein gems.
 If those scatological skeptics were introduced to pinto beans at Papa Nachos, they’d quickly become addicted.
 These are not soupy, just off the stove pintos nor are they the often dreaded and desiccated refried beans.
-At Papa Nachos, a plate of beans simmers every day and when an order is placed that includes beans, a portion of those beans is refried in vegetable oil and chiles.
+At Papa Nachos, a pt of beans simmers every day and when an order is placed that includes beans, a portion of those beans is refried in vegetable oil and chiles.
 The result is beans as good (if not better) than what your abuelita served.

 New Mexican comfort food, especially during frosty fall and winter days, always seems to include a hearty and hot green chile stew.
 Papa Nacho has an interesting take on green chile stew.
 It’s called Picadillo and it’s similar in composition and taste to what surely has to be New Mexico’s official state stew.
 Think diced lean steak, cubed potatoes, bell peppers, onions, cilantro and green chile and you have the makings of a great green chile stew.
 The big difference here is that the entire concoction is served in a plate and not on a bowl.
 No matter how it’s served, it would be a peccadillo not to share the Picadillo with someone you love.
 It is as filling and comforting as any green chile stew you’ll find in the Duke City.

-Papa Nacho’s menu brags about “more burritos than you can shake your maracas at,” but since there are only seven burritos on the menu, the slogan must have more to do with the size of these behemoths.
+Papa Nacho’s menu brags about “more burritos than you can shake your maracas at,” but since there are only eight burritos on the menu, the slogan must have more to do with the size of these behemoths.
 Each burrito weighs in easily at close to one pound.
 The flour tortilla is hard-pressed to hold in all those ingredients though if it falls apart, eating them with a fork or spoon would be just fine.
 The Machaca Burrito is one such treasure.
 Papa Nacho’s version of Machaca is fresh, spicy shredded beef sautéed with cilantro, bell peppers, jalapenos, onions, tomatoes and the restaurant’s own special blend of spices.
 The beef is enrobed in a fresh, warm tortilla along with beans and cheese.